 1. Angelika Film Center & Café

 The Angelika Film Center & Café is a stylish five-screen boutique cinema located in the popular Legacy Town Center.
-It’s a real treat to see a wonderful, thought-provoking and darkly comedic film after a day of sightseeing and shopping in Dallas.
+It’s a real treat to see a wonderful, thought-provoking and darkly comedic film after a day of sightseeing in Dallas, Texas.

 The theater’s look is modern, stylish, and very relaxing.